Najatski/dipper/readme.md

 ## Known Problems
 Only in the GUI of v0.3.0-pre specifically, the script will stay running if the window is closed before the "stop" button was pressed.
 This is due to Tkinter being seperate from the rest of the script, only acting as a user friendly way to control things.
 To force close it, open task manager, find python, and end its process.

+## Downloading The Script
+On the right side of the screen, there should be a "releases" button.
+Click on it, and download the latest release.

 ## Dependencies
 * [Python 3.12](https://www.python.org/downloads/release/python-3120/) (add to PATH)
   * `hidapi` module